 Before joining AMI, I couldn’t really tell where petty cash was going.
 I also wasn’t keeping track of our costs and we were actually really eating into our profits.
 Now, thanks to the financial management course I can calculate and track by the week and even tell you how much profit we will potentially make before taking up a project.

 - Irene Keino, Founder Eco Plan Management Ltd., Kenya

 Entrepreneurs and owners of small and medium sized businesses from across Africa ( w/ 1+ employees, at least 1 year of operation).
 The business may include one to two, mid-to-senior level managers from the company as participants in the programme.

 Businesses are placed into cohorts of up to 25 enterprises in similar sectors from across the continent.
 Upon completion you’ll join hundreds of businesses in a growing network of programme alumni.

 The programme is delivered by AMI expert facilitators, through a combination of monthly interactive virtual workshops (learning labs) and online courses.
 Learning is accessed through AMI’s online learning platform and mobile app, so you can learn on the go as you keep your business moving forward.

-Thanks to support from a partner, AMI is offering a limited number of full scholarships for each qualifying business valued at more than $500.
+Thanks to support from a partner, AMI is offering full scholarships for each qualifying business (that’s a full discount of more than $500!!).
 Your commitment is to engage fully in the programme.